Polaris Pro Grappling: Fight card

-Polaris 24: Men's Under 70kg grand prix
+Polaris 24

 Background

-Polaris 24 was announced in January 2023 and the promotion confirmed that a men's under 70kg tournament would take place at the event.
+Polaris 24 was a professional grappling event held by Polaris Pro Grappling on June 3, 2023.
+It was first announced in January 2023 and the promotion confirmed that a men's under 70 kg tournament would take place at the event.
 During the live broadcast of Polaris 23 the main event was revealed to be a lightweight title-fight between Ryan Hall and the reigning champion Ashley Williams.
+Both men withdrew from the event and the title was vacated, with Ethan Crelinsten and Nathan Orchard competing for the vacant belt in the co-main event instead.
+Jed Hue and Mateusz Szczecinski were also booked to compete for the vacant welterweight title in the main event.
+The men's tournament was postponed and there were a number of superfights booked for Polaris 24 instead.